baldraven/blue_noise/README.md

 - 1 : as a grid, with N
 - 2 : as a grid, with d
 - 3 : with fast Poisson disk sampling algorithm, with d

+It also offers visualization with Jump Flooding Voronoi diagram.